 Citizenship Washington Focus (CWF)

 Citizenship Washington Focus is a leadership and citizenship event for high school youth from across the United States.
 This week-long conference is held in Washington, D.C.
 Youth delegates and adult chaperones will stay at the National 4-H Youth Conference Center.
-Pre-application materials were posted on January 15, 2016, and full application materials were posted on February 16, 2016.
+Pre-application materials will be posted Friday, January 20, 2017, with full application materials posted Wednesday, February 22, 2017.

 - Strengthen communication, leadership, and citizenship skills on a national level.

 - Understand the importance of developing civic and social responsibilities as it relates to the development of better citizens and leaders.

 - Exchange ideas, practice respect, and form friendships with other youth from diverse backgrounds.